Guitar Techniques – 46 Essential Scale Patterns

 One of the most popular jazz guitar scale patterns, the Honeysuckle is based on the the song by Fats Waller, “Honeysuckle Rose.”

 In this pattern, you add a chromatic passing note to the original melody line to form this new melodic sound.

 The pattern can begin on the root note of any dominant or minor family chord you’re soloing over, such as 7th and m7 chords.

-When starting on the root note, you play down three chromatic notes, before running up a diatonic triad to finish that section of the line.
+When starting on the root, you play down three chromatic notes, before running up a diatonic triad to finish that section.